My role as rapporteur in the Examination Board

 • No admission to the second part of the examination.

-• The second session (public defence) takes place within 60 calendar days after the first session (the precise date is fixed in joint consultation after the Examination Board has taken a deliberation decision during the first part of the doctoral examination).
-During the second session, which takes one to two hours, the doctoral student puts forward an oral and public defence of his/her doctoral dissertation before the Examination Board.
-The session starts with a short presentation by the doctoral student, which lasts no more than 20 minutes.
-Next, each member of the Examination Board is given the opportunity to ask one or more questions.
+• During the second session (public defence), which lasts one to two hours, the doctoral student puts forward an oral and public defence of his/her doctoral dissertation before the Examination Board.
+The session starts with a short presentation by the doctoral student for a maximum of 20 minutes, after which the members of the Examination Board can ask questions.
 The session takes place in Dutch or English, unless otherwise established.
+All Examination Board members must know the language used (at least passively).

 • The examination decision is publicly announced by the chair immediately after the deliberation, following the second session.
-Ghent University does not grant grades of merit within the context of a doctorate, nor does it ‘congratulate’ the student.
-Doctoral students pass or do not pass.
-In case of a positive decision, one of the supervisors may hold a laudatio.
-The doctoral student will receive his/her degree, a beret and a small gift of the faculty.
+The doctoral student is declared passed or failed; no grades of merit or congratulations are awarded.
+In case of a positive decision, one of the supervisors may hold a laudatio and the doctoral student receives the diploma, a beret and a small gift from the faculty.